St Mary's Guildhall: History

-On 3 April 1604 Princess Elizabeth and her ladies rode from Coombe Abbey to Coventry.
+On 3 April 1604 Princess Elizabeth Stuart and her ladies rode from Coombe Abbey to Coventry.
 She heard a sermon in St Michael's Church and dined in St Mary's Hall.
-Prince Henry rode to Coventry from Leicester on 20 August 1612 and had supper in St Mary's Hall.
+Prince Henry Stuart rode to Coventry from Leicester on 20 August 1612 and had supper in St Mary's Hall.
 He stayed at a house in Little Park street.
+Later in the 1600s, the Guildhall was used as armoury during the English Civil War.

+In the 1750s, the medieval flooring was replaced with a sprung wooden floor for dancing.

+In January 1847, formerly enslaved person and famous American abolitionist Frederick Douglass gave a lecture at St. Mary's Guildhall during his speaking tour of Great Britain and Ireland.
+The crowd of a ‘sea of upturned faces' was noted by Douglass, who said that this 'filled him with hope that the day was not far distant when there would be not a slave in all the world’.
+The Frederick Douglass in Coventry Project was launched in 2020 by staff and students of Coventry University to promote the city's civil rights heritage.

+In the 1861 the Guildhall operated as a soup kitchen.

+Restoration

 George Eld, mayor of Coventry (1834–5) was an antiquarian who encouraged appreciation of Coventry's ancient buildings.
-He initiated the restoration of the fourteenth-century interior of the mayoress's parlour.
+He initiated the restoration of the fourteenth-century interior of the Mayoress' parlour.

-In 1861, the artist David Gee painted The Godiva Procession Leaving St Mary's Hall, which is now on display in the Herbert Art Gallery and Museum, Coventry.
+The stained-glass window in the north of the Great Hall was restored in 1893 and a Muniment Room was added in 1894.

 Restoration work by the council received the approval of the committee of the Coventry City Guild in 1930.
 Improvements had included the repair of the door at the north entrance to the crypt and providing glass and grilles in the windows of the fore crypt.
 Outside the crumbling exterior stonework was stabilized.

+Further restoration work began in 2020, with £5.6m from a council Cultural Capital Investment Programme spent on the project.
+The work was completed in July 2022.
+It includes a lift to provide wheelchair access to the first floor, 360 degrees panoramic views of all the rooms on digital tour tablets and a medieval kitchen that was revealed to visitors for the first time in over a century.

-The building also has a vaulted undercroft which is currently used as a restaurant.
+The building also has a vaulted undercroft which is used as a tea room called Tales of Tea.

-The building retains a collection of royal portraits from the seventeenth to nineteenth centuries, arms and armour, fine stained glass and one of the country's most important tapestries dating from circa 1500.
-Works of art include a portrait by John Shackleton of King George I, a portrait by Godfrey Kneller of Queen Caroline of Ansbach and a marble statue by William Calder Marshall of Lady Godiva.